BManasa2000/DAA-A1-Line-Sweep-Algo/README.md

 3. status.hpp
 files contain the helper classes and structures.

+To generate the documentation, run
+"doxygen doxyfile"
-To generate the documentation, run doxygen doxyfile in the command prompt and then open index.html in the Documentation->HTML folder for the doxygen generated documentation.
+in the command prompt and then open index.html in the Documentation->HTML folder for the doxygen generated documentation.

 Open daa.html in the Reports folder for the HTML report.